Propulsion-Power-TU-Delft/DynTherM/README.md

 5. Open PyCharm and go to File/Settings/Project Interpreter.
 At the top right, select show all, show paths for the selected interpreter and add: C:\Program Files\Dymola 2022\Modelica\Library\python_interface/dymola.egg

 ---

+### Improve convergence in Dymola
+Go to Simulation, Setup, Translation and activate the option "Evaluate parameters to reduce models".
+This will allow the simulation of some models that otherwise do not converge.
+The reason for that still remains a mystery...

+---

 ### How to get started